 All participants will receive thoroughly prepared course materials including prepared data sets and practical instructions, exercises and solutions.

-Applications are currently open.
-They will close May 31, 2021 (10.00pm, GMT+1).
+Applications are closed.
+They were open until May 31, 2021 (10.00pm, GMT+1).
 Notifications of acceptance will be sent until mid of June.